anhnongdan/Provider/README.md

 ##How to install:

-Copy the Providers.php file and replace the that in 'Piwik/Core/Data'
+Copy the Providers.php file and replace that in 'Piwik/Core/DataFiles'